MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 When a relationship is generated for a virtual entity in Common Data Service, a new field of the lookup type is also added to the source entity.
 In the preceding example, when the relationship is created, a new lookup field that uses the naming convention **mserp\_fk\_\<target\_entity\>\_id** is added to source entity Entity A. Because there can be several relations in an entity in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the same number of lookup fields (one per related entity) will be created in the source virtual entity.
 When this lookup field is added to a page or a view, it will show the primary field value from the related entity.

 A relationship in the virtual entity in Common Data Service will be generated only if the related entity in the relation already exists as a virtual entity in Common Data Service.
-In the preceding example, if Entity B doesn't exist as a virtual entity in Common Data Service, the relation to Entity B won't be created in Entity A when Entity A is generated as a virtual entity.
+In the preceding example, if Entity B doesn't exist as a virtual entity in Common Data Service, the relation to Entity B will not be created in Entity A when Entity A is generated as a virtual entity.
 This relation will be added to Entity A only when Entity B is generated as a virtual entity.
 Therefore, when a virtual entity is generated for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], validations are done to ensure that only relationships that can be complete and functional are generated in the virtual entity that is being generated.

 In summary, a relationship to another [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity might not exist in the virtual entity for either of the following reasons:

-- The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity that is participating in the relationship doesn't exist as a virtual entity.
+- The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity that is participating in the relationship does not exist as a virtual entity.
 - The length of the name of the relationship exceeds 120 characters.

-Note that if an error is encountered when any part of a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity is generated in Common Data Service, the virtual entity won't be created at all.
-If relationships don't exist for either of the preceding reasons, the situation isn't considered an error.
+Note that if an error is encountered when any part of a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity is generated in Common Data Service, the virtual entity will not be created at all.
+If relationships do not exist for either of the preceding reasons, the situation is not considered an error.

 ### Native entity–to–native entity relationships